int3grate/doomsday_machine/README.md

 ## Dependencies

 neopixel.py from https://github.com/blaz-r/pi_pico_neopixel.
-This need to be coopied onto the Pi Pico, along with main.py, and machine.py.
+This need to be copied onto the Pi Pico, along with main.py, and machine.py.

 If using the simulator on PC, you'll need to install pygame (https://www.pygame.org/).